Willem van Ruytenburch: Life and work

-Willens father Pieter died in 1627 and he inherited his estates and titles.
+Willem's father Pieter died in 1627 and he inherited his estates and titles.
 Soon afterwards Willem constructed a new house, named Het Hof, on a country estate.
 Willem had pretensions to nobility and in 1632 persuaded an old woman to swear in a court of law that he was descended from Duchy of Brabant nobility, with ancestry in Budel.

 In the mid 1630s Willem was appointed as a schepen (alderman) of Amsterdam and lieutenant in Captain Frans Banninck Cocq's Schutterij (city guard) company.
 He was commemorated in Rembrandt's 1642 painting The Night Watch, holding a prominent position in the foreground dressed in expensive and ornate yellow clothing and carrying a ceremonial lance.
 His clothing is made of chamois leather and would have been made to measure in the latest Parisian style.

 The men featured in the painting, all part of Cocq's company, paid a total of 1,600 guilders to Rembrandt (an average of 100 guilders each) with the payments increasing with their prominence in the piece.
 Willem, because of his positioning and dress, is particularly prominent.
 So much so that some observers might mistake him for the commander of the company, though Cocq's position is affirmed by a red sash and directing arm.
 The Delphi Classics collection of Rembrandt's work suggests that Rembrandt portrays Willem's vanity through his clothing, but ensured that the shadow cast by Cocq's arm falls on Willem as a sign of the captain's superiority.

 Willem was active politically and appeared frequently at court in The Hague but, lacking true noble connections, failed to achieve the status he desired; he moved from Amsterdam to The Hague in 1647 and retired to Vlaardingen where he died in 1652.
 Willem was buried in the family vault of the Grote Kerk in Vlaardingen.